kddubey/cappr/docs/source/2_motivation.rst

    from cappr.openai.classify import predict_proba

+   class_names = (
-   class_names = ('The product is too expensive',
+      "The product is too expensive",
-                  'The product uses low quality materials',
+      "The product uses low quality materials",
-                  'The product is difficult to use',
+      "The product is difficult to use",
       "The product isn't working",
       "The product doesn't look good",
-                  'The product is great')
+      "The product is great",
+   )
+   prior = (
+      2 / 7,
+      1 / 7,
+      1 / 7,
+      1 / 7,
+      1 / 7,
+      1 / 7,
-   prior = (2/7, 1/7, 1/7, 1/7, 1/7, 1/7)  # set to None if you don't have a prior
+   )  # set to None if you don't have a prior
    # the 2/7 reflects that we already expect customers to say it's expensive

-   product_review = "I can't figure out how to integrate it into my setup." prompt = f'''
+   product_review = "I can't figure out how to integrate it into my setup." prompt = f"""
    This product review: {product_review}

-   is best summarized as:'''
+   is best summarized as:"""

    completions = [class_name.lower() for class_name in class_names]

-   pred_probs = predict_proba(prompts=[prompt],
+   pred_probs = predict_proba(
-                              completions=completions,
+      prompts=[prompt], completions=completions, model="text-curie-001", prior=prior
-                              model='text-curie-001',
-                              prior=prior)
+   )

    pred_probs.round(2)
    # array([[0.08, 0.  , 0.74, 0.11, 0.02, 0.05]])